felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.4.1 =

-ETA 2016/03/23 - Modified several SucomWebage method arguments to use the new `$mod` array.
+2016/03/23 - Modified several SucomWebage method arguments to use the new `$mod` array.

 = 1.4.0 =